Availability is subject to underwriting and state approval.

 100% income replacement is possible in the following situations:

-(1) A future decline in earnings - after the policy has been issued - can result in income replacement ratios exceeding 100%.
+(1) A future decline in earnings can result in income replacement ratios exceeding 100%.
 Unlike group coverage, individual policies are often issued on a non-cancellable and guaranteed renewable basis, which prevents the insurer from making downward adjustments except at the policyowner's request.
 From the insurer's standpoint, the risk is that an individual will take advantage of these guarantees by acquiring coverage after a peak earnings year.
-Insurers cannot prevent this, but they can somewhat reduce the likelihood of it happening by qualifying applicants up front based on financial and employment information, and the nature of the occupation.
+Insurers cannot prevent this, but they can somewhat reduce the likelihood of it happening by qualifying applicants up front based on historical earnings stability and employment stability.

-(2) The acquisition of group insurance after individual insurance is issued may result in greater than 100% income replacement, because group and individual coverages generally don't integrate with one another, and group insurance does not ask about other coverages in order to qualify for coverage (whereas individual does).
+(2) The acquisition of group insurance after individual insurance is issued may result in greater than 100% income replacement, because group and individual coverages generally don't integrate with one another.
+When a person is in the process of acquiring coverage, group insurance does not ask about what other coverages a person has, whereas individual insurers do.

-(3) If the policy is of the "true" own occupation sort, it is possible to collect full benefits regardless of any earnings from a different occupation.
+(3) If the policy is of the "true" own occupation sort (discussed above), it is possible to collect full benefits regardless of any earnings from a different occupation.
 The combined total can equal or exceed 100%.

 (4) 100% may be possible right out of the gate by including certain riders, such as